 A US-based Financial Services Company Effectively Monitors and Audits Privileged Users with Syteca

-Monitoring user activity in remote SSH and local Linux sessions can help your organization enhance visibility in your IT infrastructure, promptly detect and respond to security threats, and meet certain IT compliance requirements.
-By recording user sessions, you’re able to hold users accountable for their actions and provide forensic investigators with informative evidence of security incidents if they occur.
+Monitoring user activity and recording SSH sessions in Linux can help your organization improve visibility throughout your IT infrastructure, promptly detect and respond to security threats, and meet specific IT compliance requirements.
+By recording user sessions, you can hold users accountable for their actions and provide forensic investigators with context-rich evidence of security incidents if they occur.

-By leveraging Syteca’s user activity monitoring, privileged access management, and incident response capabilities, you can significantly boost your CISO’s insider risk management efforts and enhance overall organizational cybersecurity.
+By leveraging Syteca’s user activity monitoring, privileged access management, and incident response capabilities, you can significantly boost your CISO’s identity risk management efforts and enhance overall organizational cybersecurity.

 See why clients from 70+ countries already use Syteca.